 While the 10-inch rule is a great minimum, the ideal safe distance is generally between 10 and 12 inches.
 This applies to most standard driver-side airbags.
 The reason this distance is so important comes down to physics.
 Airbags are designed to deploy very quickly—at speeds up to 200 mph—to protect you in a collision.
 If you are sitting too close, the airbag can strike you while it is still inflating, delivering a powerful impact that can cause severe injuries to your head, neck, and chest.
 Giving the airbag that 10 to 12 inches of space allows it to do its job by becoming a protective cushion just as your body moves forward from the crash impact.

-Why Sitting Too Close to an Airbag is Dangerous
+The Dangers of Sitting Too Close to the Airbag

 Airbags are incredible safety devices, but they work by deploying with explosive force.
 While they save countless lives, being in the wrong position during a crash can mean the airbag itself becomes a source of serious injury.
 Understanding the risks involved is the first step toward making sure you and your passengers are as safe as possible every time you get in the car.